 Hi Frugalistas!
 I love getting emails from readers.
 Especially when it’s an email that asks an interesting question.
-My Cinque Terre posts are two years old now, but are still very popular.
-My post on day tripping from the Cinque Terre to Portofino is particularly popular at the moment.
+My Cinque Terre posts are quite old now, but are still very popular.
+My post on day tripping from the Cinque Terre to Portofino is particularly popular.
 So when reader KS contacted me to ask about whether she should stay in Portofino or Cinque Terre, or somewhere else along the coast, it seemed a perfect opportunity to explore this question with all Frugalistas.

 My short answer is,